Links

 All description and entries are taken from the sites of the featured agencies or organisations.
 We endeavour to update the profiles every 6 months.
 For the most up-to-date information please visit the website of the relevant organisation.

-Adessium Foundation is a Dutch grantmaking organization founded by commodities trader Gerard van Vliet that provides grants to left-leaning organizations across the world.
+Adessium Foundation is a Dutch grantmaking organisation founded by commodities trader Gerard van Vliet that provides grants to left-leaning organisations across the world.
 Adessium means “to bring into being.”

-Geographical priorities: The foundation supports organizations in the Netherlands, as well as initiatives targeting the European community and the factors that affect it.
+Geographical priorities: The foundation supports organisations in the Netherlands, as well as initiatives targeting the European community and the factors that affect it.

 Type of funding: Core Funding.
-In addition to financial contributions, Adessium Foundation provides organizational support focused on strengthening grantees’ capacity.
+In addition to financial contributions, Adessium Foundation provides organisational support focused on strengthening grantees’ capacity.

 Funding opportunities: The foundation reaches out to their (potential) beneficiaries themselves and invite them to submit an application.
 They do not accept unsolicited project proposals but proactively explore the charity sector and make choices based on their strategic framework.